 - we evaluated data patterns and spoke about how they help us to manage traffic using speed limits

-Building a strong link with the school wasn’t part of the original plan for our experience hosting a STEM Insight placement, but it came about very organically from having a teacher among us at work, and it was greatly enjoyed and appreciated by everyone involved.
+Building a strong link with the school wasn’t part of the original plan for our experience hosting an ENTHUSE Partnership Placement, but it came about very organically from having a teacher among us at work, and it was greatly enjoyed and appreciated by everyone involved.

 Highways England hosted a placement for a teacher from the Malmesbury ENTHUSE Partnership for five days in July 2018.